barichd/brailleorch/borframework.md

 Other insertion of music objects may be implemented later.
 Other tags and properties can be marked using context menu directly on braille objects.
 Transcribers can also edit the score without using the above insert and context functions, but the result input will be marked as "other" in BMML, and can't be automatically reformatted correctly.
 They should be manually formatted.

 Show/hide objects
 This dialog determines whether to show or hide hidden objects in Musicxml, or force some objects hidden in braille for other purposes.
 Hidden objects in Musicxml may be useful in braille.
-For example, a hidden note may be used to indicate  the destination of a glissando line.
-We can add a prefix to indicate this, e.g., dots 26,3, which is used for the end destination of a slanted line.
-But sometimes they are for layouting purpose and unwanted in braille, so we can implement this option to show/hide such items contextually or globally.
+For example, a hidden note may be used to indicate the destination of a glissando line; a tuplet with both number and bracket set to "no" is often used in unmeasured music or a mathematically scaled passage where the time signature of some instruments may be different from others (e.g., in a 4/4 passage with staves in 12/8, the 12/8 parts have to be written as lots of tripllets of eighths with tullet numbers and brackets turned off). sometimes the hidden objects are only for layouting purpose, e.g., for placing a symbol, and unwanted in braille.
+So we can implement this option to show/hide such items contextually or globally.
 The dialog has two radio buttons for show (default) or hide, and a checkbox to set globally.
 Once an item is hidden, the "set globally" checkbox will be unchecked, unless you set all hidden globally, and vice versa.
 In the future, we should implement more sophisticated filtering capability to make show/hide function apply to certain kind of objects contextually or globally.
-Note that when showing hidden rests, accidentals and texts, there must be a dot 5 before them.
+Note that when showing hidden rests, accidentals, tuplets and texts, there must be a dot 5 before them.
 Normally hidden rests must be shown to fill the bar length, but sometimes they are also unnecessary.

 Show/hide current part name
 This is a contextual version of show/hide part name function in [Part Management Dialog](#2-4).
 It only show/hide current part name througrout the music, unless you put the cursor right on the part name, which will be hidden only once.